A Bound on Chaos from Stability: Out-of-time-ordered Correlators

 respectively.
 Also, note that $\delta_{\epsilon_n}\Phi^\dr(\tau_1,\tau_2)$ can be obtained from the infinitesimal conformal transformation of two point function because the soft mode generates the conformal transformation.

-The soft mode expansion of the dressed bi-locals gives the $1/c$ contribution of the Schwarzian soft mode to the Euclidean four point function, or equivalently two point function of the dressed bi-locals, in \eqref{eq: four point function}. \ie
+The soft mode expansion of the dressed bi-locals gives the $1/c$ contribution of the Schwarzian soft mode to the Euclidean four point function, or equivalently two point function of the dressed bi-locals, in \eqref{eq: four point function}.
+I.e.,

 Here, we used the configuration in \eqref{eq: otoc configuration}.
 We will calculate the soft mode contribution for \diffv\ case and \diffs\ case, separately.